-William Stelle is the Regional Administrator of the West Coast Region, effective October 1st, 2013.
+William Stelle is the West Coast Regional Administrator for NOAA Fisheries.
 Prior to the establishment of the new region, Will was appointed as the Regional Administrator for NOAA Fisheries Northwest Region in June, 2010, and was designated as the Acting Southwest Regional Administrator in April, 2013 pending the creation of the new West Coast Region.

 Before settling in the Northwest, Will held a variety of policy positions dealing with a range of environmental and natural resource programs in Washington, D.C.
 Within the Federal Executive Branch, he served as the Associate Director for Natural Resources with the White House Office on Environmental Policy overseeing Federal lands, endangered species and natural resource policies.
 Before that he was Special Assistant to the Secretary of the Interior where he helped promulgate and implement the Northwest Forest Plan, governing federal Forest Service and BLM lands in California, Oregon, Washington and Idaho.

 Prior to entering the Executive Branch, Will served as Chief Counsel for the House Committee on Merchant Marine and Fisheries, as General Counsel for the House Fish and Wildlife Subcommittee, and as staff counsel to the Senate Select Committee on Indian Affairs.